New York Smells: A Large Multimodal Dataset for Olfaction: Applications of Our Dataset

 We experiment with two different input signals in our dataset: a raw representation that has no pre-processing, and a hand-crafted feature space that is widely used in machine olfaction research.

-\paragraph{Raw Signal} Firstly, we directly use the raw signal from the sensor, which is an $T \times 32$ matrix representing the resistance of the 32 sensors inside the Cyranose over $T$ timesteps.
+\paragraph{Raw signal.} Firstly, we directly use the raw signal from the sensor, which is an $T \times 32$ matrix representing the resistance of the 32 sensors inside the Cyranose over $T$ timesteps.
 We directly input this matrix into the neural network, which then does contrastive learning, and allows end-to-end learning.
 We experiment with both convolutional neural networks (CNNs) and transformers as the backbone.
 By learning representations on this raw signal, there is the potential to discover highly powerful representations for olfaction that outperform hand-crafted features.

-\paragraph{Smellprint} Secondly, we compare using a hand-crafted olfactory feature called a smellprint, which is widely used in representing smell from a Cyranose sensor~\citep{dutta2002bacteria,shelley2025impact,visser2020smell,ferreira2023first}.
+\paragraph{Smellprint.} Secondly, we compare using a hand-crafted olfactory feature called a smellprint, which is widely used in representing smell from a Cyranose sensor~\cite{dutta2002bacteria,shelley2025impact,visser2020smell,ferreira2023first}.
 We use it as a baseline for the feature encoding.
 The smellprint produces a $32$-dimensional vector from the raw smell matrix, and it summarizes the sensor response to odorants relative to the ambient environment.
 However, it discards many signals from the raw input, such as the 2nd-order statistics (e.g., correlations between different sensors).

 The smellprint is computed by applying Savitzky--Golay filtering (window length $w$, polynomial order $p$) independently to each sensor time series in both the baseline and sample stages.
 Let $R_{i,j}$ denote the (filtered) resistance of sensor $i\in\{1,\dots,32\}$ at time index $j$.
 Let $B$ be the baseline indices, and $S = S_1 \cup S_2$ the union of the two sample windows.
-Smellprint features compute per-sensor ambient level, sample peak, and the final feature as:
+The per-sensor smellprint feature is the relative response of the sample peak over the ambient baseline:

-We then directly feed the $32$ dimensional vector in a multilayer percepton (MLP) before contrastive learning.
+We feed the $32$ dimensional vector to a multilayer perceptron (MLP) before contrastive learning.